silverstripe/cwp/docs/en/development/export_content.md

 	  extensions:
 	   - SubmittedFormFieldExtension

-then you'll expose them to the REST API without modifying any core or module code.
+Now the `SubmittedForm` and `SubmittedFormField` classes are exposed to the REST API without modifying them directly.

 ## Fetching relations